anushil-dev/Dual-Pathway-AlzheimerDetect-AI-Model/README.md

 The finalized `.keras` brain is optimized for lightweight, real-time inference.
 Below is a live demonstration of the model predicting an unseen MRI scan on a standard CPU with zero computational bottleneck.

 ![Live Diagnosis Demo](images/demo.png)

+## 💾 Dataset & Reproducibility
+The MRI scans used in this project are sourced from the publicly available Augmented Alzheimer's MRI Dataset.
+* **Classes:** NonDemented, VeryMildDemented, MildDemented, ModerateDemented.
+* **Format:** 224x224 RGB Images.

+*Note: Due to GitHub's file size limits, the 97.34% pre-trained `.keras` model and the raw dataset are hosted externally.
+Please reach out for the Google Drive access links if you wish to run the live inference module.*